 Connect public space and private space utilizing a clearly defined transition between the two.
-The residential development shown above utilizes a low, transparent wall and plant material to distinguish the boundary between public and private areas.
+The residential development shown above utilizes a low, transparent wall and BEHIND plant materials to distinguish the boundary between public and private areas.

 Figure 7 - Residential - Separation of Private & Public Space